LucasMull/dbgen/README.md

 generate_table provides tools for generating fake databases with simple yet efficient libraries; data_fetch and manipulate_data.

+All the pre-processing directives are located at src/directives.h, which are necessary for generating static array data with dynamic defined sizes, and also serves a documentation role.

 ### data_fetch

 data_fetch provides functions pertaining to the dynamic extraction of data from files, and to generating numerical data at runtime, that can be stored either dynamically or statically, but will need predefined length's array in the latter.